mwarning/MeshNetSimulator/README.md

 [OMNeT++](https://www.omnetpp.org/): OMNeT++ is an extensible, modular, component-based C++ simulation library and framework, primarily for building network simulators.

 [ns-3](https://www.nsnam.org/): ns-3 is a discrete-event network simulator for Internet systems, targeted primarily for research and educational use.

+[MeshViewer](https://github.com/ffrgb/meshviewer): A visualization tool for mesh networks.
+Primarily used by Freifunk.
+Files graph.js and draw.js originate from this project.